Well, that was a war.

 Plus, the Oceanside women show up as expected to throw Molotov cocktails.
 They hit their targets, so apparently Tara seems to be the only person they have trouble hitting.
 Also, Tara and Alden probably would’ve taken out the approaching Saviors anyway.
 We don’t even see the groups exchange words.
 Them showing up just felt like the episode had to put them here as a payoff to Aaron being with them.

 I’m curious who ends up being the de facto leader at the Sanctuary.
 With Dwight gone for now, could it be Laura?
-Since Regina is dead, the only other noteworthy Savior with a name is Arat, who isn’t the finale.
+The only other noteworthy Savior with a name is Arat, who isn’t the finale.
 And Simon’s gone, so by default, Laura seems like the logical choice to lead the Saviors.
 In what direction, though, that remains to be seen.

 And no F-bombs!
 Come on, guys.
 Fear the Walking Dead has twice now gotten to say ‘fuck,’ but the main show, at the end of the war in a final fight between Rick and Negan, still doesn’t give us the F-bomb.
 I can’t imagine why, especially when the show apparently can now use the word.